 Quality web hosting is crucial, and more tricky to find than you would think.

 This is mainly because there are sooooo many web hosts out there, all sporting very similar features and services at similar prices.
+It can get quite confusing at times as it all starts to sound the same… how much disk space is enough? do you really need a server in Australia? etc.

 Some of them are fantastic, others not so much.
 We’ve been in the industry for a long time now, and having gone through at least 40-ish providers, we’ve got the data to rank the best web hosting for Australia.